jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
-Filled with Leftist philosophy, you'll ignore your daily life and it's frontline problems as you walk the path of extremism and see more _fascist_ Conservatives with minute you watch the news.
+Filled with Leftist philosophy, you'll ignore your daily life and it's frontline problems as you walk the path of extremism and see more _fascist_ Conservatives with every minute you watch the news.

 Or, if the other side sucked you in first, you start spotting _communist_ Progressives and their socialist agenda instead.